 Every modern farmer can immediately confirm that this applies to grains.
 Heinrich Heitmüller, for instance, has a farm on the German island of Rügen where he cultivates about 400 hectares of wheat and rapeseed.
 He smiles at the question of which prices he uses for his calculations and how he negotiates this with his grain dealer.
-He pulls his cell phone out of his pocket,
+He pulls his cell phone out of his pocket, taps on the screen, and displays the results.
+"Here, these are today's prices at the MATIF in Paris; they are my prices too."
+He is referring to prices at the grain exchange in Paris, which in turn generally follow those in Chicago, especially for wheat, a significant share of which is traded internationally.
+The actual calculation for a specific deal usually also includes surcharges or markdowns for transportation costs or variations in quality.
+But apart from these details, says Heitmüller, the exchange price is the spot price.
+Detlev Kock, director of HG Nord, one of Germany's largest grain trading busnesses, agrees.
+Not one of his colleagues, whether in America, Australia or Europe, would disagree.

-60 Paul Krugman.
-"Speculative Nonsense."
-New York Times.
-23 June 2008.
+60 Paul Krugman, "Speculative Nonsense," New York Times, 23 June 2008.